Envirometrix/PredictiveSoilMapping/docs/Soilmapping_using_mla.md

 ### Ensemble predictions using SuperLearner package

 Another interesting package to generate ensemble predictions of soil properties and classes is the SuperLearner package [@polley2010super].
-This package has a much more options than `h2o.ensemble` considering the number of methods available for consideration:
+This package has many more options than `h2o.ensemble` considering the number of methods available for consideration:

 ```r